 top of page

 A page of dedication to those special, longtime friends-and-colleagues without whom our career journeys would not be the same!
 Longterm, trusting, caring professional relationships are possible!
 Enjoy reading these testaments to enduring friendship among worthy educators.
-We'll continue to add new #edufriends as we receive them beyond our initial February celebration.
-Share yours and show that longterm, loyal, caring, nurturing, professional friendships are still possible!
+We'll continue to add new #edufriends as we receive them beyond our initial February celebration and celebrate your stories the end of every week on Best Friends Friday using #BFFriday on social media.
+Share your story and show that longterm, loyal, caring, nurturing, professional friendships are still possible!

 A Worthy Educator